flexcyon/docs-en/docs/README/index.md

 - Smiley toggle icons and other options for settings
 - ASCII art or custom quote in new empty tabs
 - subtle opacity effects for UI elements
-- a dark mode colour scheme
+- a dark and light mode colour scheme
 - ASCII checkboxes
 - Heading options like underline, numbered, coloured
 - A [plethora of cssclasses and callout customisation options](../Styling/CSS-Classes/index.md)